campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 I hate it when <text-with-tooltip :tooltip="'Both Zelda games on the Switch are prime examples of this: nothing of interest happens in either game until all four guardians are recruited.'">games</text-with-tooltip> telegraph this "recruitment" based narrative structure because it makes it *very* clear to the player that absolutely nothing of significance will happen until all X characters/crystals/whatever are collected.
 And sure enough, as soon as I landed in Firene and saw that there were 3 more countries on the map, I knew exactly how things were going to go.

-Some games, however, manage to get away with these recruitment-based stories without feeling formulaic.
-Recruitment stories don't *have* to be bland and predictable if each character's smaller, more-personal conflicts are engaging.
-Mass effect, for example, handles this by dedicating a *lot* of time to these new characters' localized conflicts, which often have knock-on effects on the main story in interesting and unexpected ways (i.e. the Wrex and the "Genophage").
+These recruitment stories aren't always a death sentence for player engagement: some games manage to get away with it by giving each recruit their own localized, personal conflicts.
+Mass effect, for example, handles this by dedicating a *lot* of time to these new characters' smaller conflicts, and then smartly integrates them into the story at large in exciting and unexpected ways (i.e. Wrex and the "Genophage" in Mass Effect 2).

 Unfortunately, *Engage* spectacularly fails at generating any interest at all in these new recruits.
 As units join the player's army, they're given about 5 minutes of screen time until they're whisked away to permanently live in the game's menus, never to be heard from again aside from the occasional anime chirp (i.e. "Divine Dragon, please believe in yourself!").
 Sure, they're happy to chatter away during support conversations, but aside from a <text-with-tooltip :tooltip="'For some reason, the game reserves intrigue and nuance exclusively for it villain characters, such as Zephia, Ivy, and Hortensia.
 They are far more complex and interesting than anyone else, including the main character.
 Yuanaka is also endearingly oddball-ish'">few exceptions</text-with-tooltip>, these optional cutscenes do little more than establishing that "this one likes to exercise", or "this one wants to be cute".